fvaleri/strimzi-debugging/sessions/001/README.md

 In this example, we deploy a Kafka cluster to a Kubernetes cluster using the operator.

+> [!IMPORTANT]
-**Login first if your Kubernetes cluster requires authentication.**
+> Login first if your Kubernetes cluster requires authentication.

 ```sh
 $ source init.sh